Tong Yabghu Qaghan

 Tong Yabghu Qaghan (r.
-618–628 or 630) (also known as T'ung Yabghu, Tong Yabghu Khagan, and Tong Yabğu, Traditional Chinese 統葉護可汗, Simplified Chinese: 统叶护可汗, pinyin Tǒng Yèhù Kěhán, Wade-Giles: T'ung Yeh-hu K'o-han; < Middle Chinese: *t'uong d'źiap-ġuo k'â-ġân) was khagan of the Western Turkic Khaganate from 618 to 628 AD.
-Tong Yanghu was the brother of Sheguy (r.
-611–618), the previous khagan of the western Göktürks, and was a member of the Ashina clan; his reign is generally regarded as the zenith of the Western Göktürk Khaganate.
+618–628 or 630) was the qaghan of the Western Turkic Khaganate from 618 to 628.
+Tong Yabghu was the brother of Shikui Khagan (r.
+611–618), the previous qaghan of the western Göktürks, and was a member of the Ashina clan; his reign is generally regarded as the zenith of the Western Turkic Khaganate.
+He is usually identified same as Ziebel, first Qaghan of Khazars.

 Name

 His name is transcribed with Chinese character 統, which means "main silk thread > guideline, to unite, to command, to govern".
 Karakhanid scholar Mahmud al-Kashgari, writing in the 11th century, glossed toŋa in Middle Turkic as basically meaning tiger.
 Gerard Clauson argues against Kashgari and states that toŋa means vaguely "hero, outstanding warrior".

 Reign

-Tong Yabghu maintained close relations with the Tang Dynasty of China, and may have married into the Imperial family.
+Tong Yabghu maintained close relations with the Tang dynasty of China, and may have married into the imperial family.

-The Chinese Buddhist pilgrim Xuanzang visited the western Göktürk capital Suyab in modern Kyrgyzstan and left a description of the khagan.
-Scholars believe the khagan described by Xuanzang was Tong Yabghu.
-Gao and La Vaissière argue that the khagan Xuanzang met was his son Si Yabghu, rather than Tong Yabghu.
-Xuanzang described the khagan as follows:
+The Chinese Buddhist pilgrim Xuanzang visited the western Göktürk capital Suyab in modern Kyrgyzstan and left a description of the Qaghan.
+Scholars believe the qaghan described by Xuanzang was Tong Yabghu.
+Gao and La Vaissière argue that the qaghan Xuanzang met was his son Si Yabghu, rather than Tong Yabghu.
+Xuanzang described the qaghan as follows:

 The khan wore a green satin robe; his hair, which was ten feet long, was free.
 A band of white silk wound round his forehead and hung down behind.
 The ministers of the presence, numbering two hundred in number, all wearing embroidered robes, stood on his right and left.
 The rest of his military retinue [was] clothed in fur, serge and fine wool, the spears and standards and bows in order, and the riders of camels and horses stretched far out of [sight].

-According to the Old Book of Tang, Tong Yabghu's reign was once considered as the golden age of Western Göktürk Khaganate:Tong Yehu Kaghan is a man of bravery and astuteness.
+According to the Old Book of Tang, Tong Yabghu's reign was once considered as the golden age of Western Turkic Khaganate:Tong Yehu Kaghan is a man of bravery and astuteness.
 He is good at art of war.
 Thus he controlled Tiele tribes to the north, confronted Persia to the west, connected with Kasmira (nowadays Kashmir) to the south.
 All countries are subjected to him.
 He controlled ten thousands of men with arrow and bow, establishing his power over the western region.
 He occupied the land of Wusun and moved his tent to Qianquan north of Tashkent.
 All of the princes of western region assumed the Turk office of Jielifa.
 Tong Yehu Kaghan also sent a Tutun to monitor them for imposition.
 The power of Western Turks had never reached such a state before".